+Málaga, 10 tips where to go and what to do.
+If you want to know this, continue reading.
 Málaga is an amazing city with lots of options for a day visit or a few days.
-In this blog, we give you some of our highlights of the city.
+In this blog, we give you 10 tips on our highlights of the city.

 There are also many beautiful museums and points of interest in Málaga.
 Are you visit on a Sunday, then you can visit many of these sights for free.

 We always park our car at the parking Muelle Uno.
 This parking is spacious and there is always space.
 Above that, it is in a perfect location, directly at the harbour with many restaurants and terraces.

 Via de harbour or the nice park, ‘Parque de Málaga’, where you imagine yourself in the Tropics for a moment, you walk directly into the centre.
 The park is also a lovely place to have a rest and watch people passing by.

 Tip 2: Alcazaba

 The best thing is to walk straight away in the direction of the Alcazaba.
 It is quite a climb up, but you will be rewarded with a splendid view over Málaga and the harbour.